BanForFun/Buffela/README.md

 We provide a JSON schema for in-editor validation of your buffela schemata.

-Note that while your editor highlights all errors, the error messages are not very descriptive.
+Note that while your editor highlights all syntax errors, the error messages it provides are not very descriptive.
 If you need more detailed errors, you can run the compiler for your language of choice.

 ### Javascript/Typescript